Nursing

 Care Coordination Models Every APRN Student Must Know

 Every strong APRN care coordination assignment is built around a specific model.
 This is not optional — it is the intellectual architecture of your paper.
 A model gives your argument a theoretical structure, links your clinical recommendations to evidence, and signals to your faculty that you understand how evidence-based practice and systems thinking connect.
 The question is not whether to use a model — it is which model fits your APRN role, population, and clinical question.
-Mastering the PICOT framework is the prerequisite for applying any of these models to a clinical question in your assignment.

 The Chronic Care Model (CCM)